department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/use_cases.md

 </details>

-## Use Case A -  Veteran only has overpayments
+## Use Case A -  Veteran only has debt

 - **Description:** A veteran wants to understand what their debt is via the combined debt portal and see if they can resolve it online.

 - **Instructions to access in Staging**
 	- login via user `vets.gov.user+56@gmail.com` (Shirley)
 	- Passwords stored in [MVI Staging Users doc][mvi-staging-users] \(private repo\)
-	- Navigate to the [Combined Debt Portal](https://staging.va.gov/manage-debt-and-bills/summary/) on staging
+	- Navigate to the [Combined Debt Portal](https://staging.va.gov/manage-va-debt/summary) on staging
 	- Click 'Check the status and resolve your debt' link under 'Debt and bill overview' section